Best cozy products on sale on 'It's a Big Deal'

 The brand is offering 25% off sitewide on apparel, bath products, bedding and more.
 Shop now before this deal expires.

 These anti-skid slippers are warm and cozy, and perfect for wear both indoors or for a quick trip outdoors.
-They're avaoalble in various colors and sizes, and are currently up to 35% off.
+They're available in various colors and sizes and are currently up to 35% off.

 These microwavable stuffed animals will keep you feeling warm and cozy and are great to help soothe aches or pains - plus they're lavender scented for the ultimate relaxation.
 Get them now up to 30% off.
 We've included a few adorable options below, so shop soon before stocks sell out. '